dralshehri/luhncheck/README.md

 The algorithm is in the public domain and is in wide use today.
 It was designed to protect against accidental errors.
-Most credit cards and many government identification numbers use the algorithm as a simple method of distinguishing valid numbers from mistyped or otherwise incorrect numbers.
+Most credit cards and many government identification numbers use the algorithm to distinguish valid numbers from mistyped or otherwise incorrect numbers.

 ## Features

 - Simple API to validate numbers based on the Luhn algorithm.
-- Extended validation to cover number length and/or prefix(es).
+- Extended validation to cover number length and prefix(es).
 - Can validate numbers containing hyphens or spaces.
 - Works on Python 3.7+ with zero dependencies.
 - Thoroughly tested with 100% test coverage.